Watchdog says global oil consortium hurting South Sudan

 Some letters collected by The Sentry raised concerns about whether the oil ministry and Dar Petroleum were wrongfully allocating oil revenues earmarked by the state for community development.
 In one letter dated March 2018, the government authorizes the consortium to use $80,000 from the community development fund to purchase a "white armored V8" vehicle.

-Dar Petroleum said it was not able to speak to the media, and the ministry of petroleum and CNPC did not respond to a request for comment.
+Dar Petroleum said it was not able to speak to the media, and CNPC did not respond to a request for comment.
+South Sudan's oil minister, Awow Daniel Chuang, called the report misleading, saying that "what is being reported is a mere misunderstanding of how the oil companies operate in south Sudan or elsewhere."
 The Chinese Embassy in South Sudan said that "we have always required companies in South Sudan to operate in compliance with laws and regulations."

 One oil expert said the international companies can't be seen as neutral bystanders.